kosh04/emacs-wandbox/README.md

 Wandbox is online compiler/interpreter.
 Developed by @melponn and @kikairoya.

-You can try various programming language sush as C, C++, D, Haskell, Perl, Python, Ruby, PHP, Erlang, Java, JavaScript, CoffeeScript Rust, Common Lisp, and more.
+You can try various programming language such as C, C++, D, Haskell, Perl, Python, Ruby, PHP, Erlang, Java, JavaScript, CoffeeScript Rust, Common Lisp, and more.